randomcontrol/mkdocs/metacode/docs/Nodes/Motion Controller/moc_explode.md

 #### Curve easing
 `Python: "moc_easing_type"`

-Defines the speed curve at which the motion happens at the beginning (in) or end (out) of the motion controller's duration.
-Easing helps produce transitions between consecutive motion controller blocks that look easier on the eyes.
+Defines the interpolation curve with which the motion happens between the beginning (in/left) and end (out/right) of the motion controller's duration.
+Easing produces transitions that look easier on the eyes.
+Especially when motion controllers are concatenated one after the other.

 #### Easing tension
 `Python: "moc_easing_tension"`

-.
+Defines how smoothly or abruptly the curve adapts to its in/out endpoints.

 #### Profile gradient
 `Python: "moc_easing_custom_profile"`

-.
+This allows the user to manually draw a custom curve in our poly-bezier gradient editor.

 #### Profile node
 `Python: "moc_easing_custom_profile_pro"`

-.
+This plug can be used to override the custom profile by a profile programming node.

 #### Curve repeat
 `Python: "moc_easing_repeat"`

-.
+Number of times the profile curve is repeated along the duration of the motion controller.

 #### Curve ping-pong
 `Python: "moc_easing_pingpong"`

-.
+When the repeat count is greater than 1, this control toggles between sequential or symmetric repetitions of the profile curve.

 ## Coordinates